SH20RAJ/coming-soon-template/README.md

 ### Email Integration
 Connect the subscription form to your preferred email service by updating the form action URL in `index.html`.

+## Performance Optimization

+- All templates are optimized for fast loading
+- Images are compressed and lazy-loaded
+- CSS and JavaScript files are minified
+- Efficient animation implementations
+- Responsive images for different devices

 ## Browser Support

 - Chrome (latest)